egleona/project/README.md

 # Data analytics projects

-working on these projects to gain practical knowledge.
+working on these projects to gain practical knowledge and challenging myself with Python.